oznu/unifi-events/README.md

   username: 'superadmin',               // Required.
   password: 'password',                 // Required.
   site: 'default',                      // Optional.
 The UniFi site to connect to, if not set will use the default site.
-  rejectUnauthorized: false,            // Optional.
-Set to true if you don't have a valid SSL
+  rejectUnauthorized: true,             // Optional.
+Set to false if you don't have a valid SSL
   listen: true                          // Optional.
 Set to false if you don't want to listen for events })